thayton/thayton.github.io/_drafts/scraping-by-example-ajax-pagination.md

 </a>
 {% endhighlight %}

-You can see that we can match the links using the regex
+We can match the href of these links using the regex

 `^frmFirmDetails\.aspx\?FirmID=([A-Z0-9-]+)$`